 Infant Vision Tips

 A baby’s vision takes time to develop as they grow, and there are things a parent can do to assist in your baby’s precious eyes to develop healthily and strongly.
 When your baby is six months old, they may be sitting up on their own and will have a personality of their own.
 It is also time to schedule an appointment with a pediatric eye doctor.
-The optometrist will test for health problems of the eye, early detection of nearsightedness, farsightedness, astigmatism, and the ability of the eye to move.
+The optometrist will test for health problems in the eye, early detection of nearsightedness, farsightedness, astigmatism, and the ability of the eye to move.

 - During the first four months, your baby will begin to follow objects with his or her eyes and reach for objects as depth perception continues to increase.
 To assist in developing eye health, keep a nightlight in your baby’s room, rearrange the baby’s crib around the room, and as you walk around the room, talk to your baby so they can follow your voice.
 Also, hang a mobile above the crib so their eyes can learn to focus on objects.

 - From four to eight months, as body strength continues to grow, it will be important for hand-eye and eye-body coordination to strengthen as well.
 Both eyes should focus equally.
 Allow your baby to explore different shapes and objects, and let them use their hands by playing patty cake or peek-a-boo.

 - From eight to 12 months old, your baby could be crawling or even walking!
 Crawling or walking will allow them to learn how to see distance, and they will also be able to hold onto objects and throw objects with better accuracy.
 Toys that will aid in developing eyesight and brain function are pull apart toys and objects that let your child see, touch, and hold all at once.